 The workforce changes centered around the pandemic have delivered some benefits to businesses.
 Many have uncovered more vital collaboration within and across teams, more productive working routines, and reinforcement of positive health practices.
 Smart companies will now seek to embed the lessons learned into how they conduct business in the future.

 Foster virtual collaboration in person by encouraging cross-functional committees and rearranging seating arrangements.
 Break down silos by regularly communicating the status of critical projects for each functional area.
 Maintain healthy workplace hygiene by reminding sick staff to stay home – particularly important with the continued risk of COVID-19 infection.

 A March survey revealed that 41% of employees were unsure how to transition back to the office due to exposure risk.
 Above all, don’t rush your staff to jeopardize public health or the prosperity of your company.
 If you use these tips on transitioning back to the office, you can gradually restore your employees’ daily routine.

 Connect with Cinch I.T. on Facebook, Twitter, LinkedIn, and Instagram using the hashtag #cinchit.

 About Cinch I.T.

-Since 2004, Cinch I.T. has been providing customer-focused I.T. support for businesses of all sizes.
-Every element of its support is designed to provide not only the best I.T. solutions but also the fastest and friendliest network and computer support in the industry.
-Cinch is one of the nation’s fastest-growing I.T. cybersecurity franchises with 7 locations and counting.
+Since 2004, Cinch I.T. has been providing customer-focused I.T. services for businesses of all sizes.
+Every element of the Cinch I.T. model offers the fastest and friendliest network and computer support in the industry.
 To learn more, visit cinchit.com.
 For more information about I.T. franchise opportunities, visit cinchfranchise.com.